Horizon-Private-Server/horizon-wiki/deadlocked/CMAPS.md

 Some initial set up is required to play on custom maps.
 Refer to the [setup guide](#setup) for how to play.

+Additional custom map documentation and credits can be found [here](./CMAPS_DETAIL.MD).

 ## Table of Contents

 - [Download Links](#download)